The Greenville Polo Classic

 Fixing A Need In Greenville

-Before my father’s diagnosis, while doctors were conducting a long list of tests, Dr. Mary Hughes with the Greenville Hospital System was helping me understand what the doctors and all those medical reports said.
+Before my father’s diagnosis, while doctors were conducting a long list of tests, Dr. Mary Hughes from Greenville, SC was helping me understand what the doctors and all those medical reports said.
 At the time, I hadn’t met her and we only communicated via email.
 It was after his diagnosis, and after I came back home to Greenville that I learned there was no designated clinic anywhere in the state to treat people with this horrible disease.
 I was shocked to learn South Carolina was so lacking in care for ALS patients.

 For example, I became friends with Chad Poole, a 34 year old former golf pro.
 Chad was diagnosed with ALS 8 years ago.
 The disease has left him unable to speak and the use of his arms and hands is extremely limited.
 He and his wife would have to leave their Greenville County home and drive all the way to Duke University or Charlotte, North Carolina just to be seen at an ALS Clinic.
 I wanted to change that.
 I wanted people in this state to have the help they needed right here at home.

 So when I got that fateful call that Doctor Hughes wanted to meet, we arranged a meeting at her office.
 “I wanted to meet with you because I think you can help me with something”, she told me.
-She then told me that GHS and the Neurology department was ready to move to a whole new level of patient care and that the goal of a state-of-the-art clinic was not just an idea, but a serious possibility.
+She then told me that her group was ready to move to a whole new level of patient care and that the goal of a state-of-the-art clinic was not just an idea, but a serious possibility.

 Our mission started as an ALS Clinic but quickly became a place for a list of neurological disorders.
 Our goal became to build a place where people suffering from Multiple sclerosis, Parkinson's, Stroke and other disorders can also get the care they need.
-Because of the size and scope of the care GHS provides, we knew everything we needed was already in place.
+Because of the size and scope of the care they provided, we knew everything we needed was already in place.

 A one-of-a-kind event is born

 On May 21st – one year and 9 days after my father's diagnosis with ALS – I found myself standing on the Hopkins Family Farm in Simpsonville at a press conference.
-With tears welling up in my eyes, I watched Michael Riordan, CEO of the Greenville Hospital System, announce the first ever Polo Classic which would serve as a yearly fundraiser for The GHS Neuroscience Institute.
+With tears welling up in my eyes, I watched as we announced the first ever Polo Classic which would serve as a yearly fundraiser for ALS and other neurological diseases and disorder patient care, research and family assistance.
 I looked around at the team of people who helped make this happen and my soul welled up giving thanks to God.

 - Nigel Robertson, Greenville Polo Classic Chair